strmlineapp-ux/agileflow/src/docs/data-documentation.md

   access: {
     users: [],
-    teams: ['live-events'], // ONLY members of the "Live Events" team can see this
+    teams: ['live-events'], // ONLY members of the "Live Events" team can see this }
-    adminGroups: []
-  }
-}

-// Example of a tab restricted by admin group
-{
-  id: 'tab-calendars',
-  name: 'Manage Calendars',
-  // ... other properties
-  access: {
-    // Note: no users or teams array.
-    adminGroups: ['service-admin-main'], // ONLY users in this admin group (or sys admins) can see this.
-  }
 }
 ```